randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 date: 2019-01-25 05:00:00 +0000
 lead: 'Internationalization benefits all stakeholders through greater language availability, broader market reach, and separation of content from code.
 The true winners?
 Happier users, and more of them.
-It''s one more way we can build an inclusive&nbsp;web.
+It''s one more way we can build a more inclusive&nbsp;web.

 '
 reverse_header: true